Shillington, Bedfordshire: Apsley End

 At Grade II*, this is the highest listed secular building of the parish and has 15th and 16th century parts, a c.
 1690 hall roof and mostly timber-framed construction, however Victorian chimneys and fireplaces.

 Facilities

+Local amenities include two shops (one in the old Methodist church), and several public houses.

+Education

 The village is home to Shillington Lower School.

-Local amenities include two shops (one in the old Methodist church), and several public houses.
+It is in the catchment zone for Robert Bloomfield Academy.
+It is also in the catchment zone for Samuel Whitbread Academy, which has an upper school and sixth form.

 All Saints Church

 All Saints Church is mostly 14th century, with an 18th-century tower and is grade I listed.
 The Church is a contender for the most easterly in the triangular chalk belt enclosing most of South-East England all of East Anglia.
 The building was originally a Saxon monastery, which grew richer and more influential through the mining and selling of coprolite, fossilised dinosaur dung, once used as a fuel and also a fertiliser.
+It is known as "The Cathedral of the Chilterns".